ocornut/imgui/docs/FAQ.md

 The applications in examples/ are doing that.
 Windows: you can use the WM_CHAR or WM_UNICHAR or WM_IME_CHAR message (depending if your app is built using Unicode or MultiByte mode).
 You may also use MultiByteToWideChar() or ToUnicode() to retrieve Unicode codepoints from MultiByte characters or keyboard state.
-Windows: if your language is relying on an Input Method Editor (IME), you copy the HWND of your window to io.ImeWindowHandle in order for the default implementation of io.ImeSetInputScreenPosFn() to set your Microsoft IME position correctly.
+Windows: if your language is relying on an Input Method Editor (IME), you can write your HWND to ImGui::GetMainViewport()->PlatformHandleRaw in order for the default the default implementation of io.SetPlatformImeDataFn() to set your Microsoft IME position correctly.

 ##### [Return to Index](#index)